Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Summary and Discussion

 For a more systematic and comprehensive assessment for the potential influence of the network on the biases, in Sec.~\ref{sec:average over extrinsic parameters} we simulate a population of overlapping signals with varying extrinsic parameters as an extension of the case studies in Sec.~\ref{sec:case studies} and previous work~\cite{Relton:2021cax}.
 Nearly half of the samples have larger biases in the network than in a single detector, even when both geometric effects are considered.
 This indicates that overlapping signals still significantly affect PE in a network, highlighting the need for a careful consideration when designing strategies for analyzing overlapping signals.
 A network increases the SNR of the signals, thus reducing the statistical uncertainty and making the biases more significant.
 In addition, this implies that the spatial size of the network, around the scale of the Earth, is not large enough to effectively separate the overlapping signals in time.
 For example, if the light travel time between the detectors is larger than the decay timescale of the bias integral, only one detector in the network will have a substantially non-zero $J$, after combining with the covariance matrix, the biases are roughly $1/\sqrt{N_D}$ times of that in a single detector, with the number of detectors $N_D$.

 There are several possible extensions for studying the biases due to overlapping signals in the XG detector network.
 First, throughout the paper we fixed the masses of two signals as one representative case.
 Similar to the source-dependent threshold for overlapping signals~\cite{Relton:2021cax, Johnson:2024foj}, sources with different masses have different decay timescales of the bias integral.
 Though this does not affect the qualitative conclusions in this work, including the distribution of intrinsic parameters in the simulation makes the fractions in Table~\ref{tab:fraction of B and maxB} more practical.
 Second, in this work we focus on how extrinsic angle parameters $\big\{\sky,\psi,\iota\big\}$ affect PE biases of $\big\{ {\cal M}, \eta, d_L, t_c \big\}$, while the angle parameters themselves can also be biased.
+Relaxing these angle parameters in the PE does not significantly change the bias behavior of the intrinsic parameters (${\cal M}$ and $\eta$) due to their weak correlation, but the biases in $d_L$ and $t_c$ can be affected.
+The relationship between the bias integrals of the angle parameters in different detectors also becomes more complicated, calling for a more comprehensive study.
 The overlapping signals may result in fake precession features~\cite{Relton:2021cax}, suggesting a need to study biases in spin parameters.
 In addition, we have ignored the Earth's rotation and the finite size of detectors, so the geometric effects are constant during the signal duration.
 This assumption approximately holds for BBH signals lasting from minutes to hours, but breaks down for signals from binary neutron stars that last from hours to days~\cite{Himemoto:2021ukb, Wu:2022pyg, Johnson:2024foj}.
 Including frequency-dependent pattern functions~\cite{Essick:2017wyl, Chen:2024kdc} may introduce new behaviors of biases.
 Correlated noise of detectors can also have impacts~\cite{Cireddu:2023ssf, Wong:2024hes}.
 In addition, there are other sources of biases in the PE, such as from the waveform modelling~\cite{Hu:2022bji} and glitches~\cite{Ghonge:2023ksb}.
 We leave these investigations to future work.